score-json/json/TSF/scripts/README.md

 ## generate_list_of_tests.py

-The python script [generate_list_of_tests.py](generate_list_of_tests.py) is used to generate the list_of_test_cases.md listing the expected test-cases with their execution environments.
+The python script [generate_list_of_tests.py](generate_list_of_tests.py) is used to generate the [list_of_test_environments.md](../docs/list_of_test_environments.md) listing the expected test-cases with their execution environments.
+The file [list_of_test_environments.md](../docs/list_of_test_environments.md) is then persistently stored within the documentation.
+Additionally, this script is utilised within the validator ``check_list_of_tests`` to generate a list of test environments from the most recent test results and to compare this list with the persistently stored one.
+In case that new tests are added, tests are removed or test environments change, it is therefore necessary to have an accurate list_of_test_environments.md, which is highly recommended to be generated using this script.
-To run this script, the database `MemoryEfficientTestResults.db` must be downloaded from the artifact of the most recent successful ubuntu workflow, and placed in the folder `artifacts` in the root of the repository.
+To run the script, the database `MemoryEfficientTestResults.db` must be downloaded from the artifact of the most recent successful ubuntu workflow, and placed in the folder `artifacts` in the root of the repository.
 Moreover, it must be ensured that this script is run from within the root of the repository, only.

 ## generate_subgraph_plots.sh